Tailnet lock white paper

 All nodes follow the same rules to decide which branch to take.
 For each set of updates that form a fork:

-By way of example, imagine there are two AUMs, AUM A and AUM B, with the same parent AUM hash, and hence are both candidates to be the next AUM processed.
-If AUM A has two signatures where the key weight of the key associated with each signature is 1 and 3 respectively, then the sum of key weights for AUM A is 4.
-If AUM B only has a single signature, and the weight of the associated key is 1, then the sum of key weights for AUM B is 1.
-Then AUM A would be chosen as the next AUM, as a key weight of 4 is greater than 1.
+For example, if there are two AUMs, AUM A and AUM B, with the same parent AUM hash, both are candidates to be the next AUM processed.
+If AUM A has two signatures, where the key weight of the key associated with each signature is 1 and 3 respectively, then the sum of key weights for AUM A is 4.
+If AUM B only has a single signature, and the weight of the key associated with that signature is 1, then the sum of key weights for AUM B is 1.
+In this case, AUM A would be chosen as the next AUM because it has a higher combined key weight: 4 is greater than 1.

-If the key weight sums are the same, the algorithm applies the next rule.
+If the key weight sums are equal, the algorithm applies the next rule.

 2. Prefer AUMs that describe the removal of keys.

-By way of example, if two candidate AUMs A and B have message types AddKey and RemoveKey respectively, then AUM B with the message type RemoveKey would be chosen as the AUM.
+For example, if two candidate AUMs A and B have message types AddKey and RemoveKey respectively, then AUM B would be chosen as the next AUM because it contains the message type RemoveKey.

-If neither or both AUM are of type RemoveKey, the algorithm applies the final rule.
+If neither or both AUMs are of type RemoveKey, the algorithm applies the final rule.

 3. Finally, choose the AUM whose hash is lower when expressed as an integer.